 The Company provides an Executive Management Annual Incentive Plan (the Plan) which is administered by the Committee.
 Participants in the Plan are those officers occupying executive management positions (President & CEO and the Vice Presidents).
-The Vice President, Chief Investment Officer & Treasurer had a different annual incentive as described below under "Annual Incentive Paid to Vice President, Chief Investment Officer & Treasurer" and was not covered under the Plan.

 The purpose of the Plan is to provide an incentive to the executive management team to achieve and exceed the Company's short-term strategic objectives.